Morgan Stanley Raises Allegiant Travel (NASDAQ:ALGT) Price Target to $300.00

-Allegiant Travel (NASDAQ:ALGT) had its price target lifted by Morgan Stanley from $190.00 to $300.00 in a research note published on Monday, Price Targets.com reports.
-Morgan Stanley currently has an overweight rating on the transportation company’s stock.
+Allegiant Travel (NASDAQ:ALGT) had its price target increased by research analysts at Morgan Stanley from $190.00 to $300.00 in a research report issued to clients and investors on Monday, Benzinga reports.
+The firm presently has an “overweight” rating on the transportation company’s stock.
+Morgan Stanley’s price objective suggests a potential upside of 18.25% from the stock’s previous close.

-ALGT has been the subject of a number of other research reports.
-Wolfe Research raised shares of Allegiant Travel from an underweight rating to a market weight rating and raised their price target for the stock from $200.00 to $238.00 in a research report on Friday, March 5th.
-Cowen upgraded Allegiant Travel from a market perform rating to an outperform rating and set a $214.00 price objective on the stock in a research note on Monday, January 11th.
-Bank of America cut Allegiant Travel from a buy rating to a neutral rating in a research note on Friday, January 8th.
-Raymond James raised their target price on Allegiant Travel from $215.00 to $230.00 and gave the company a strong-buy rating in a research note on Thursday, February 4th.
-Finally, Deutsche Bank Aktiengesellschaft upgraded Allegiant Travel from a hold rating to a buy rating and raised their target price for the company from $180.00 to $250.00 in a research note on Thursday, February 4th.
-One investment analyst has rated the stock with a sell rating, three have assigned a hold rating, six have issued a buy rating and one has assigned a strong buy rating to the company.
-Allegiant Travel has an average rating of Buy and an average price target of $184.82.
+A number of other research analysts also recently commented on the company.
+Wolfe Research raised Allegiant Travel from an “underweight” rating to a “market weight” rating and increased their price target for the company from $200.00 to $238.00 in a report on Friday, March 5th.
+Raymond James boosted their price objective on shares of Allegiant Travel from $215.00 to $230.00 and gave the company a “strong-buy” rating in a research report on Thursday, February 4th.
+Bank of America downgraded shares of Allegiant Travel from a “buy” rating to a “neutral” rating in a report on Friday, January 8th.
+Cowen raised Allegiant Travel from a “market perform” rating to an “outperform” rating and set a $214.00 price target on the stock in a report on Monday, January 11th.
+Finally, Deutsche Bank Aktiengesellschaft raised shares of Allegiant Travel from a “hold” rating to a “buy” rating and raised their target price for the company from $180.00 to $250.00 in a research note on Thursday, February 4th.
+One investment analyst has rated the stock with a sell rating, three have assigned a hold rating, six have issued a buy rating and one has issued a strong buy rating to the stock.
+The company presently has an average rating of “Buy” and an average target price of $184.82.

 Allegiant Travel (NASDAQ:ALGT) last released its quarterly earnings results on Tuesday, February 2nd.
-The transportation company reported ($1.12) earnings per share for the quarter, topping analysts’ consensus estimates of ($2.44) by $1.32.
+The transportation company reported ($1.12) earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of ($2.44) by $1.32.
+The firm had revenue of $246.56 million for the quarter, compared to the consensus estimate of $245.48 million.
 Allegiant Travel had a negative net margin of 7.86% and a negative return on equity of 8.83%.
-The business had revenue of $246.56 million during the quarter, compared to the consensus estimate of $245.48 million.
-During the same quarter last year, the company earned $3.72 earnings per share.
-The business’s quarterly revenue was down 46.5% compared to the same quarter last year.
-On average, equities analysts anticipate that Allegiant Travel will post -10.54 earnings per share for the current year.
+The firm’s quarterly revenue was down 46.5% on a year-over-year basis.
+During the same quarter in the previous year, the firm posted $3.72 EPS.
+Equities analysts anticipate that Allegiant Travel will post -10.54 EPS for the current year.

-In other news, CFO Gregory Clark Anderson sold 3,270 shares of the firm’s stock in a transaction on Friday, February 5th.
-The stock was sold at an average price of $216.11, for a total transaction of $706,679.70.
-Following the transaction, the chief financial officer now directly owns 29,795 shares of the company’s stock, valued at $6,438,997.45.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
-Also, COO Scott Sheldon sold 14,624 shares of the firm’s stock in a transaction on Tuesday, February 9th.
-The shares were sold at an average price of $216.52, for a total value of $3,166,388.48.
-Insiders have sold 18,397 shares of company stock worth $3,983,350 over the last three months.
+In related news, EVP Robert Paul Wilson III sold 160 shares of Allegiant Travel stock in a transaction on Friday, February 19th.
+The shares were sold at an average price of $243.84, for a total value of $39,014.40.
+Following the completion of the sale, the executive vice president now owns 15,168 shares of the company’s stock, valued at approximately $3,698,565.12.
+The transaction was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
+Also, COO Scott Sheldon sold 14,624 shares of Allegiant Travel stock in a transaction on Tuesday, February 9th.
+The shares were sold at an average price of $216.52, for a total transaction of $3,166,388.48.
+Insiders sold 18,647 shares of company stock valued at $4,045,560 over the last quarter.
 Corporate insiders own 19.60% of the company’s stock.

 About Allegiant Travel